wechicken456/Codenames-AI/README.md

 * **Storage:** 100GB

 Entrants must ensure that both the submitted Codemaster and Guesser agent can run concurrently on the above hardware (i.e., available VRAM must be shared by both Codemaster and Guesser at the same time).
+Agents also need to provide a response when requested in a timely fashion, with a soft time limit of 60 seconds being imposed.
+Agents that repeatedly or egregiously breach this time limit when requested by the framework for a clue or guess response, will be disqualified.

 Submitted agents may utilise external services (such as the OpenAI API utilised by the provided GPT agent) but entrants will need to ensure that any necessary keys and funds required for these services are provided for.
 To encourage the use of open-source models, and to allow those who cannot afford external API services to still compete, we will award an additional special prize to the entrant that develops a solution that does not rely on external services.

 ## Competition Format